stared/jekyll-blog-pre-2022/_posts/2017/2017-08-14-bangbangcon.markdown

 > Like in the best geek camps in my life I could feel myself and express it without fear of being judged.
 Though, it it was way more open for geeks, nerds, queer folk, neurotypicals and all other good-willed and curious creatures.

 A few months ago I participated in [!!con](http://bangbangcon.com/) (6-7 May 2017, New York), a bottom-up conference based on 10 min talks on any topic related to programming (or: [experiencing computing viscerally](http://composition.al/blog/2016/08/31/experiencing-computing-viscerally-my-pg-podcast-interview-about-bangbangcon/).
 It was organized by [Recurse Center (formerly: Hacker School)](https://www.recurse.com/) alumni, including its most prolific blogger, [Julia Evans](https://jvns.ca/).
 There were about [30 talks](http://bangbangcon.com/speakers.html) and 200 participants.
 Ticket disappeared 14 min after opening registration.
-And for my taste there wasn't single bad talk.
+And for my taste there wasn't single bad talk and ~50% were awesome.

 I went there exactly between [Open Data Science Conference](https://www.odsc.com/training/portfolio/neptune-one-platform-rule-manage-monitor-data-science-experiments) in Boston and [GPU Technology Conference](http://www.gputechconf.com/) in San Jose.
 It was a stretch, but totally worth it!